MarkRobitaille/COMP3040A2/index.md

 ## **EXTRACURRICULAR**
 ### **Executive in CSSA (Computer Science Students’ Association)**
 * Coordinated with a team to plan and host events (e.g. CSSA Game Jam, CS Mixer, etc.).
+* Built prototype website for CSSA using Vue.js and Bootstrap-Vue.